-Where did the idea for your research project come from?
+Where did the idea for your research project come

 After taking Arabic classes at IC and spending a semester in Jordan my sophomore year, I started looking around and realizing that, though there were obviously Muslim students on campus, they didn't seem to have much of a visible presence.
 I was curious as to why that was.
 I wanted to investigate why Muslim students were not creating a visible identity on campus.

 What were your findings?

 I found that these students saw themselves as typical Ithaca College students.
 They tend to be very active and to identify more strongly with the groups they affiliated with -- sports teams, res life, their friends -- than with being Muslim.